 Kevin Rohan Memorial Eco Foundation (KRMEF), Kathmandu, Nepal, http://www.krmef.org

 Project: Women's Health Camps

 KRMEF creates a healthy, sustainable environment that embodies environmentally friendly practices for the well-being of local communities in and around Kathmandu, Nepal.
 Its main goal is to promote health and well-being in the poorest communities by creating sustainable change through environmentally friendly programs.
-FrauenPower e.V. funded KRMEF to conduct 2 health camps for 300 women, with the aim of improving their health and that of their communities.
-It was hoped that by improving the health of women, the standard of living of their families and their communities can be increased.
-It was also hoped that the health camps will help create awareness of the environment and healthy living among the women.
-The two health camps were successfully conducted in 2019, and two more were planned for 2020 which however didn't take place due to Covid-19 restrictions.
+FrauenPower e.V. is supporting KRMEF with its health check-up initiative, with the aim of improving women's health and that of their communities.
+Women are being checked for cancers, thyroid problems, gynaecological issues and a number of other issues.
+After the first Camps, health education and awareness on different prevalent diseases related to women increased in the community.
+It is hoped that by improving the health of women, the standard of living of their families and their communities can also be increased.
+Another aim of the health camps is to help create awareness of the environment and healthy living among the women.

 Project: Women's Eco-preneurship Program

 Status: Over 30 women trained in 2019